Kate Spade’s Husband Emerges After Wife’s Death Wearing Bizarre Mouse Mask, Addresses Divorce Reports

 “It was a complete shock.
 And it clearly wasn’t her,” he wrote.
 “There were personal demons she was battling.”

-Kate Spade was not open about her battles with depression, though did sometimes speak about the stresses of juggling being a parent with an incredibly demanding career in the fashion industry.
-Initial reports indicated that Kate Spade left a suicide note directed to her daughter telling the young girl that it was not her fault.
+Kate Spade was not open about her battles with depression, though did sometimes speak about the stresses of juggling being a parent with an incredibly demanding career in the fashion industry, as reported by the Inquisitr.
+Initial reports indicated that Kate Spade left a suicide note directed to her daughter, telling the young girl that it was not her fault.

 Dude, you were married to Kate Spade.
 You couldn't have found a nice scarf or something?
 This seems inappropriate.